zamnetwork/tooltips/README.md

 ```

 **Per Link options**

-If you dynamically generate links in some way, and you want links to appear differently based on the type, for example on XIVPads I want global settings to be the normal tooltip for comments/chat but on pages where I show gearsets and achievements I only care about the tooltip, you can assign "data" attributes on links to specific how they should look
+If you dynamically generate links in some way, and you want links to appear differently based on the type, for example on XIVPads I want global settings to be the normal tooltip for comments/chat but on pages where I show gearsets and achievements I only care about the tooltip, you can assign "data" attributes on links to specific how they should look.

 - data-replacename
 - data-colorname
 - data-showicon